 A mini dental implant is an extra narrow titanium screw that is meant to integrate to bone provide support for a prosthetic.
 Usual diameters are less than 2.9 mm.

-What is a standard or conventional dental implant?
 A conventional or standard dental implant is a root form titanium screw that is meant to integrate to bone to provide support for a prosthetic.
 Usual diameters are anywhere from 2.9 mm to 5.8 mm.

 Other than the obvious differences of diameter and the mechanical problems that can be associated with withstanding stresses, MDIs and standard dental implants have different connections between the implant and the restoration.
 The weakest link in the chain of implant and restoration is connection between the implant and restorative part.
 In a conventional implant there is an intermediate part called an abutment.
 The abutment connects directly to the implant via an internal hexagonal shaped connection that resists rotation.
 Additionally it connects to the implant with a screw that is torqued to manufacture specification, which is usually about 30 Ncm^2..
 Finger tightness is nowhere near this torque pressure.
 This secure connection then serves as the base on which the crown is cemented.
 Sometimes the crown and abutment are fabricated in 1 piece.
 However in this case the 1 piece is screwed in to the implant through the internal hex connection.